JaredMSFT/Npgquery/NATIVE_SETUP.md

-# NpgqueryLib - Native Library Setup
+# Npgquery - Native Library Setup

 ## Overview

-NpgqueryLib requires the native `libpg_query` library to function.
+Npgquery requires the native `libpg_query` library to function.
 This library embeds the PostgreSQL parser and provides the core functionality for parsing SQL queries.

 ## Native Library Requirements